 Gratitude Prompts – Journaling Ideas or Conversation Starters

-Thus, these gratitude prompts which we use to start conversations at dinner time.
+One way I’m increasing the habit of gratitude is with these gratitude prompts which we use to start conversations at dinner time.
 We have our printed out on cards – if you’d like a printable version you can get our Grateful Family Pack which comes with 54 prompts.
 We use these gratitude questions both for gratitude journals as well as for conversation prompts.
-The gratitude prompts in this list are designed specifically with kids between the ages of about 5 to 12 in mind.
+The gratitude prompts in this list are designed specifically with kids between the ages of about 5 to 12 in mind, but you’ll probably find them enjoyable as well.

 Ideas for using gratitude prompts: